RedHatGov/fips-compliant-vault/README.md

 Caveat
 ------

-This is very early days and testing continues.
-The functionality appears to work with only small changes remaining such as substitution strings for vaulted values.
+This is very early days and testing continues, but the vault is working and correctly masking/unmasking sensitive strings.
 At this point, I have only tried this on a fully patched RHEL 6.6 guest vm.
 Pull requests are welcome!